-During his time with the Georgia Law Department, Mr. Brooks specialized in civil rights and constitutional law.
+Prior to joining Buckley Bala Wilson Mew LLP, Kyle was most recently employed by the Georgia Department of Law, where he practiced for several years and specialized in civil rights and constitutional law.
 The cases he handled involved First, Fourth, Fifth, Eighth, and Fourteenth Amendment issues, as well as issues pertaining to sovereign and qualified immunity.
 He also handled complex cases, such as wrongful death litigation and litigation with agency-wide policy implications, as well as litigation involving the Americans with Disabilities Act, the Rehabilitation Act, Title IX, and the Georgia Tort Claims Act.

 Kyle is a member of the State Bar of Georgia and is admitted to practice in all Georgia trial and appellate courts, including the United States District Courts for the Northern, Middle, and Southern Districts of Georgia, the Eleventh Circuit Court of Appeals, the Georgia Court of Appeals, and the Supreme Court of Georgia.
 Kyle also serves as a member of the Georgia Bar Journal Editorial Board.